Seacoast Region (New Hampshire)

 In this 2018 map by the N.H.
 Department of Transportation, New Hampshire's seacoast region (in lighter blue) lies at the southeastern corner of the state.

 The Seacoast Region is the southeast area of the U.S. state of New Hampshire that is centered around the city of Portsmouth.
 It includes the eastern portion of Rockingham County and the southern portion of Strafford County.
 At its narrowest definition, the region stretches 13 mi along the Atlantic Ocean from New Hampshire's border with Salisbury, Massachusetts, to the Piscataqua River and New Hampshire's border with Kittery, Maine.
 The shoreline alternates between rocky and rough headlands and areas with sandy beaches.
 Some of the beaches are bordered by jetties or groins, particularly in the towns of Rye and Hampton.
 Most definitions of the Seacoast Region includes some inland towns as well, including the Great Bay area cities of Dover and Rochester, the college town of Durham, and areas as far west as Epping.
 Some definitions also include nearby portions of York County, Maine that are culturally aligned with the Portsmouth area rather than the Portland, Maine metropolitan area.

 The city of Portsmouth is the cultural and commercial hub of the region, with numerous historical landmarks and other attractions including Strawbery Banke, the Moffatt-Ladd House, and the John Paul Jones House.
 Dover in Strafford County is the largest city in the region by population and is the oldest permanent settlement in New Hampshire.
 Dover is home to the Children's Museum of New Hampshire and the renowned Woodman Institute Museum.

-The Seacoast Region was the first area of the state to be permanently settled by Europeans in the early 17th century.
+The Seacoast Region was originally inhabited by Algonquian, Pennacook and Iroquoian peoples.
+Europeans arrived in the early 17th century.
+Many Seacoast towns were attacked during King William's War in the late seventeenth century, and several houses from that time can still be visited.

 Straddling the maritime border New Hampshire shares with Maine are the Isles of Shoals - White, Seavey, Lunging, and Star Islands.
 From Portsmouth, they are a short ferry ride out into the Gulf of Maine.